humflelump/utd-hackathon/README.md

 You are of course welcome to you use any technology stack and platform you want (But we love great user experiences!)

+For python, you can look into this stackoverflow about web sockets. https://stackoverflow.com/questions/3142705/is-there-a-websocket-client-implemented-for-python

 ## Prizes

-The team with the best project will five Oculus Quest Headsets.
+The team with the best project will win five Oculus Quest Headsets.

 ## Bonus!